kamranahmedse/developer-roadmap/src/data/roadmaps/game-developer/game-developer.md

   datePublished: '2023-10-26'
   dateModified: '2023-10-26'
 seo:
-  title: 'Game Developer Roadmap'
+  title: 'Game Developer Roadmap - roadmap.sh'
   description: 'Learn what game development is, what game developers do and how to become one using our community-driven roadmap.'
   keywords:
     - 'game developer roadmap 2024'
-    - 'game developer roadmap 2024'
+    - 'game developer roadmap 2025'
     - 'guide to becoming a developer'
     - 'guide to becoming a game developer'
     - 'game developer roadmap'